 Return on Investment (ROI)

-Return on Investment measures the financial success of an event.
+Return on Investment measures the financial success of an event in relation to its costs.
 It can determine if the event team executed the event following the budget, and if the company reached its event goals.

 Ticket